Devotional Thought : Psalm 101:3

 It’s a good model for us.
 The people we spend most of our time with, affect us for better or worse.
 If we spend a lot of time with people who lack integrity, it’s easy for us to be influenced by their behaviour, and have our own standards compromised.

-These lifestyle decisions extended to the choices we make about the influences we allow into our houses and into our minds.
+These lifestyle decisions extended to the choices we make about influences that we allow into our houses and into our minds.
 We can spend time with people in a virtual setting that we would never consider spending time with in person.
 Furthermore, we can’t hope to influence these people for good, if we don’t have an authentic relationship with them.

 David makes a decision to separate himself from evil behaviour and not give passive assent to evil practices.
 Let’s do the same.